- 4 pounds butternut squash

 - Carefully scoop out squash into a blender or food processor; cover and process until smooth.
 Set aside.

-- In a large saucepan, saute onion and apple in butter until tender.
-Add the garlic, curry powder and ginger; cook 1 minute longer.
+- In a large saucepan, saute the onion, apple and garlic in butter until tender.
+Stir in curry powder and ginger; cook and stir for 1 minute.
 Stir in broth and pureed squash.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Reduce heat to low.
 Add the cream, salt, pepper and cayenne if desired; heat through (do not boil).
 Yield: 8 servings (2 quarts).